shark764/level-up-web-ui/docs/architecture.md

 └── main.tsx
 ```

 We are grouping our application by route/module from the start.
 This is a structure that supports change and growth.
+The point is not to have the application outgrow the architecture quickly.
 If it’s based on components and containers that will happen too fast.

 We also have a common module, we will be putting components like buttons, inputs, and cards in here. t helps to avoid duplication.
 You don’t want everyone on the team to make their own version of the same component.